A Protoplanetary Dust Cloud?

 .... "if you actually want to build something that will compute in a different way, you have to start by looking at physics: find something with a behavior fundamentally different from the sequential deterministic stuff used to construct current computers, and then come up with a way to use that new thing to do useful computations for you."

 I suspect that shortly before he died, Alan Turing was beginning, in his 1952 paper, to explore an alternative based on the combination of continuity, discreteness, and unsynchronised parallelism found in chemical reactions, previously noticed by Schrödinger in What is life?
 (1944).
-This project is my pathetic attempt to guess at some of what Turing might have achieved, had he lived few decades longer.
-I don't think he was committed to the strongest form of what is now called the Church-Turing thesis.
+This project is my pathetic attempt to guess at some of what Turing might have achieved, had he lived a few decades longer.
+I don't think he was committed to the strongest form of what is now (misleadingly) called the Church-Turing thesis.
+(Later I'll add links to some ideas about alternative forms of information-processing.)

 Closely related questions about biological evolution, listed below, need to be distinguished.